Hellboy (2004 film): Development

-Del Toro and Hellboy creator Mike Mignola envisioned the film as a Ray Harryhausen film.
-The film was shopped and rejected by various studios for years due to studios disliking the title, script, and the fact that Perlman was cast as Hellboy.
-Del Toro invited Harryhausen to teach the film's animators what made his effects techniques unique but declined, feeling that modern films were too violent.
+Guillermo del Toro and Hellboy creator Mike Mignola envisioned the film as a Ray Harryhausen film.
+The film was shopped and rejected by various studios for years due to studios disliking the title, script and the fact that Ron Perlman was cast as Hellboy.
+Harryhausen was invited by Del Toro to teach the film's animators what made his effects techniques unique but declined, feeling that modern films were too violent.